tetraketra/tetraketra/README.md

 This is a multipurpose personal GitHub page that I intend to use for a wide variety of purposes, such as:
 * 🧰 my [personal toolbox](https://github.com/tetraketra/TetrasToolbox) of useful R functions
 * 💼 MSBA program files (mostly private for intellectual property reasons)
-* 🎨 my [generalized complex plane escape-based fractal generator](https://github.com/tetraketra/FractalGenerator) that I coded from the ground up in Python
+* 🎨 my [generalized complex-plane escape-based fractal generator](https://github.com/tetraketra/FractalGenerator) that I coded from the ground up in Python
 * 🤔 *more to come...*

 **While I'll be documenting most of what I publish, I don't recommend using it yourself!**